 The shape, slope, frequency, ramp-on/-off times, and peak-to-peak voltage of the Highdriver platform lamp outputs are programmed using internal registers.
 The Highdriver platform is capable of producing output waveforms with varying shapes and slew rates.
 The user sets the shape and slew rate of the output using bits in the shape registers.
 The Highdriver platform output frequency uses an internal oscillator to set the desired frequency.
 The output frequency is adjusted by the FO[7:0] bits of the output frequency register.
 The frequency increases and decreases linearly with FO[7:0].
 The peak-to-peak voltage of the output is varied from zero to 250 VPP by programming the VO [4:0] bits of the ramping time and output peak voltage registers.
 The peak-to-peak voltage increases and decreases linearly with VO [4:0].
-The Highdriver platform also features a slow fade-on and slow fade-off time feature, it is programmed by the RT [2:0] bits of the ramping time and outputs to rise slowly from the previously set value to the maximum set value.
-This feature also causes the peak-to-peak voltage of the outputs to fall from the maximum mikrotechnik set value to zero when the device is placed into shutdown.
+The Highdriver platform also features a slow fade-on and slow fade-off time feature, it is programmed by the RT [2:0] bits of the ramping time and output peak voltage registers.
+This slow fade-on/-off feature causes the peak-to-peak voltage of the outputs to rise slowly from the previously set value to the maximum set value.
+This feature also causes the peak-to-peak voltage of the outputs to fall from the maximum set value to zero when the device is placed into shutdown.
 The slow rise and fall of the peak-to-peak output voltage creates a soft fade-on and fade-off of the mp6 pumps.